-- 1) Grievant Responsibilities - a) Attending the hearing as scheduled by the University; - b) Notifying and receiving approval from Human Resources, in advance of the scheduled hearing, if occurrences that are unavoidable or beyond the control of the Grievant prevent attendance at the hearing; - c) Preparing for the hearing by being able to present clear and concise information regarding the issues surrounding the grievance and remedies sought; and - d) A Grievant who has an unexcused failure to attend a hearing as scheduled forfeits the right to proceed with the internal grievance process.

-2) Hearing Officer/Hearing Panel Chair Responsibilities

-- a) Calling the hearing to order and establishing the process for the proceedings; - b) Maintaining order and decorum; - Ensuring that all parties are allotted adequate time to present evidence and question witnesses; and - d) Submitting a proposed recommendation with documentation for a Final University Decision.

-3) University Human Resources Responsibilities

-- a) Establishing the use of either a Hearing Panel/Hearing Officer; - b) Administering the hearing process within the University; - c) Providing that all parties receive appropriate information about the hearing process; - d) Establishing a process for the Grievant to challenge the appointed Hearing Officer or Hearing Panel members; and - e) Consulting with OSHR on the proposed Final University Decision Recommendation.
+- 1) Grievant Responsibilities - a) Attending the hearing as scheduled by the University; - b) Notifying and receiving approval from Human Resources, in advance of the scheduled hearing, if occurrences that are unavoidable or beyond the control of the Grievant prevent attendance at the hearing; - c) Preparing for the hearing by being able to present clear and concise information regarding the issues surrounding the grievance and remedies sought; and - d) A Grievant who has an unexcused failure to attend a hearing as scheduled forfeits the right to proceed with the internal grievance process. - 2) Hearing Officer/Hearing Panel Chair Responsibilities - a) Calling the hearing to order and establishing the process for the proceedings; - b) Maintaining order and decorum; - c) Ensuring that all parties are allotted adequate time to present evidence and question witnesses; and - d) Submitting a proposed recommendation with documentation for a Final University Decision addressing all matters raised by the Grievant. - 3) University Human Resources Responsibilities - a) Establishing the use of either a Hearing Panel/Hearing Officer; - b) Administering the hearing process within the University; - c) Providing that all parties receive appropriate information about the hearing process; - d) Establishing a process for the Grievant to challenge the appointed Hearing Officer or Hearing Panel members; - e) Consulting with OSHR on the proposed Final University Decision Recommendation; and - f) Issuing a Final University Decision